shay-coder/Keyword-Spotting/README.md

 1- Edge Impulse CLI
 2- Arduino CLI

-Once you are connected to the development board downlaod the zip file after deployment

 https://studio.edgeimpulse.com/studio/128033/deployment

+# Serial connection

 Open Arduino IDE

 Sketch-> Include Libraray -> Add Zip file
-Then Goto
+Then, goto
 File-> Examples -> "Your_project_name -> nano_ble33_ense_microphone
 Do some chnages arduino code is given in above fies

 # Burn the Code

-Upload the cod eon your kit select your serial port After uploading Opnn python code set the respective port no and run the task now you can see your project working!
+Upload the code on your kit select your serial port After uploading open python code set the respective port no and run the task now you can see your project working!